acikgozb/tcp-ip-journey/1-ping/README.md

 IP address is the main concept that is used in networking to facilitate communication between devices.
 Internet Protocol sits on L3 of the TCP/IP model, and is the basis of the Internet itself.
 The domain names we use - _google.com, youtube.com, github.com, you name it_ - are just there for user convenience.
+The L3 devices we use for networking only understands IP addresses, they basically have no idea what `google.com` means.
 By "tagging" an IP address with a domain name, it provides us two things:

 - Users of a domain can reference it by using its domain name from now on (_google.com_), which is a lot easier to remember compared to memorizing its IP address (_172.217.169.206_).